johnhany/awesome-list/README.md

 * [tinygrad](https://github.com/geohot/tinygrad) - A deep learning framework in between a pytorch and a karpathy/micrograd.

+* [Avalanche](https://github.com/ContinualAI/avalanche) - An End-to-End Library for Continual Learning, based on PyTorch.

 * [ktrain](https://github.com/amaiya/ktrain) - A high-level deep learning library based on TensorFlow.

 * [Thinc](https://github.com/explosion/thinc) - A high-level deep learning library for PyTorch, TensorFlow and MXNet.